alro5921/problem-gambling-study/README.md

 Our model will be using the following features, seperated into summary features of the user and time series features that use the specific day-to-day/week-to-week features.

-* Summary and Demographic Features
+* **Summary and Demographic Features**
     * User's age at the cutoff
     * The maximium hold seen in a single day
     * User's Fixed-Odds to Live-Action Sports hold ratio
-* Time Series Features
+* **Time Series Features**
     * Weekly Hold
     * Rolling Average of the Weekly Hold
     * Weekly (Weighted) Bets

 ### Making the Frames

 Recall that the Responsible Gaming inteventions are only between November 2008 and November 2009.
-I split this period with 4 cutoffs of three months; if there's an RG event within the next year of that cutoff, the frame is labelled positive.
-The year itself looks back in
+To create frames for a model to train and evaluate on, I split that period and the preceding six months with intervals of 3 months; the frame can sees the data from two years before the cutoff and attempts to predict if that subscriber had a Responsible Gaming intervention event in the next year.
+The frame is labelled positive if that's the case and negative otherwise.

 ![](images/frame_show.gif)

+We outright discard the frame if an RG event happened _before_ the cutoff (such as the last frame in the slide above), as that's not particually representative of what the model's trying to accomplish.

 ### Sampling